Oktoberfest: Public safety

 Medical care is provided by the Bavarian branch of the German Red Cross, with about 100 volunteer doctors and paramedics on duty each day.
 Aicher Ambulance operates an additional post in the Fischer Vroni tent.
 The service complex includes an operating theatre and treatment rooms, and ambulances are stationed at key points across the grounds.

 Visitor services at the Behördenhof include a child reunification point, a lost property office, and a women’s support center.
 Further assistance is available at the nearby Theresienwiese U-Bahn station, staffed by Johanniter-Unfall-Hilfe.

 Preventive measures

-In 2003 the campaign Sichere Wiesn für Mädchen und Frauen (“Safe Oktoberfest for Girls and Women”) was launched to assist female visitors.
+In 2003, the campaign Sichere Wiesn für Mädchen und Frauen (“Safe Oktoberfest for Girls and Women”) was launched to prevent sexual violence and abuse against women during the event.

-In 2010 animals were banned from the festival grounds.
-In 2012 glass bottles were prohibited after an increase in injuries caused by broken glass.
+In 2010, animals were banned from the festival grounds.
+In 2012, glass bottles were prohibited after an increase in injuries caused by broken glass.

 Ride safety

 All rides are inspected before the festival by the cableways and temporary structures division of TÜV SÜD.

 On 30 September 1996, 30 people were injured in a collision on the Euro Star roller coaster.
 The cause was a worn safety brake not detected during inspection.
 Prosecutors in Munich investigated an engineer from TÜV Munich for negligent bodily harm, but no conviction followed.